kuzudb/kuzudb.github.io/docs/blog/meet-kuzu.md

 is a new embedddable property graph database management system (GDBMS) that is designed for query speed and scalability.
 We are releasing Kùzu today under a permissible MIT license.
-Through years of research on GDBMSs, we observed a lack of highly efficient GDBMSs that adopts state-of-the-art querying and storage techniques and very easy to integrate into applications similar to DuckDB or SQLite.
+Through years of research on GDBMSs, we observed a lack of highly efficient GDBMS in the market that adopts state-of-the-art querying and storage techniques and very easy to integrate into applications, similar to DuckDB or SQLite.
 Kùzu aims to fill this space and evolve into the go-to open-source system to develop graph database applications, e.g., to manage and query your knowledge graphs, and graph analytics pipelines, e.g., in the Python data science ecosystem.

-Kùzu's core architecture is based on 6 years of research we conducted at University of Waterloo on the architectures of GDBMS.
+Kùzu's core architecture is based on 6 years of research we conducted at University of Waterloo.
 Some of its primary features are:
    - Flexible Property Graph Data Model and Cypher query language
    - Embeddable, serverless integration into applications
    - Columnar disk-based storage